-Our house was a foreclosure and the bank that took it over did a lot of work to fix it up…painted all the rooms and putting in a new kitchen, to name a few.
-But the one thing that was not done was our closets.
+Our house was a foreclosure and the bank that took it over did a lot of work to fix it up.
+All the walls had a fresh coat of paint and a new kitchen was put in.
+Unfortunately, one thing that was not done was our closets.
 All three bedroom closets were naked…empty…devoid of the standard rods and shelves you usually find in most closets.
 I wasn’t too worried about the guest room closets, but I knew that we would need to do the master closet pretty directly after moving in, because I didn’t have a dresser to put my clothes in.
 To me, besides installing central air conditioning, this was one of the first jobs we needed to do.

 It’s not a walk-in, and it’s definitely not huge but we knew that we could do something that would fit all my clothes.
 We talked about building a unit from scratch, but my husband’s table saw was being stored somewhere else until we had space for it and he would need it to make shelves.

-I started researching closet systems and they seemed to cost more than we wanted to spend (or I should say, more than my husband wanted to spend) and then we checked out Lowes to look at premade shelving.
-My husband wanted to get those coated wire shelves, but I had just moved from a house that had them and I wasn’t crazy about them.
+I started researching closet systems and they seemed to cost more than we wanted to spend (or I should say, more than my husband wanted to spend) and then we checked out Lowes to look at pre-made shelving.
+My husband wanted to get those coated wire shelves, but I’m not crazy about them.
 I wanted white wooden shelves, a couple of drawers and some rods for hanging clothes.
 We ended up finding a closet kit on clearance for $150 and brought it home.
 It wasn’t white, like I wanted, but it was the right size at a good price.

 We opened it up and took all the parts and pieces out.
 When my husband saw all of the bolts and screws all neatly packaged and labeled, he was very impressed.
 The wood pieces for the closet were also labeled well.
 He read the thorough instructions and figured it would take a couple of hours to do.

-With this kit I would have two shelves across the top of the closet, then a hanging rod for dresses and longer items, that would be connected to a tower of shelves with a drawer, and on the other side of the tower would be two hanging rods for shorter clothes.
+The closet kit came with two shelves across the top of the closet, then a hanging rod for dresses and longer items, that would be connected to a tower of shelves with a drawer, and on the other side of the tower would be two hanging rods for shorter clothes.

 We ended up having to build a base for the tower to get it above the wall trim so it would sit flush against the wall.
 We could have cut the trim out but we risked messing up the wall and making it a bigger job.